DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] "W"
 ```

 Corsi has been a key stat in the NHL over the last decade when looking at team possession.
 However, at the max and min values, Corsi is a split decision.
 When the Carolina Hurrincanes dominated at a 74.8% Corsi, they won while the defending team (Tampa Lightning - 25.2%) lost that game.
-However, when Carolina also put up a League best 74.1% as the Away team, they lost to the Columbus Blue Jackets - who only held a Corsi % of 25.9%.
-With these results, similar to shots and hits, we cannot yet confirm the impact of corsi on the results based on the min-max values.
+However, when Carolina also put up a League best Corsi of 74.1% as the Away team, they lost to the Columbus Blue Jackets - who only held a Corsi % of 25.9%.
+When we look at the next lowest values for the home (74.6%) and the away (71.2%) team, the teams at those high corsi percentages *lost* all of their games.
+With that said, it's safe to say that there are more important factors that determine a winner than shots.

 <b> Offensive Zone Start Percentage </b>